-- After birth, your baby will stay with you on Maternity if they are born at 35 weeks or more and do not require intensive care for any reason.
-When you are discharged from the hospital, your baby will be admitted to Pediatrics or the Neonatal Intensive Care Unit (NICU) for further monitoring.
+- After birth, your baby will stay with you in Maternity as long as they are born at 35 weeks or more and do not require intensive care for any reason.
+When you are discharged from the hospital, your baby will be transferred to Pediatrics for continued monitoring.

-- Regardless of what unit your baby is admitted to, you will be able to stay in the room with your baby, and nurses will check your baby for symptoms of NAS after feedings every few hours.
+- Regardless of what unit your baby is admitted to, you will be able to stay in the room with them.

-- No matter what unit your baby is admitted to, they will be monitored in the hospital for at least five days.
-We will let your baby go home when we know that they have gotten through the peak of their withdrawal symptoms.
+- No matter what unit your baby is admitted to, they will be monitored in the hospital for around five days.
+Your baby will be able to go home when we know that they have gotten through the peak of their withdrawal symptoms.

 - During your baby’s time in the hospital, you will be your baby’s primary caregiver.
-We will be here to help you, but your baby will do best if you are the one providing all of their care.
+We will be here to help you, but your baby will do best if you are the one caring for them.
 You can:

-- Keep your baby close to you “skin to skin” when you are awake and not sleepy.
+- Hold your baby close to you when you are awake and not sleepy.

 - Talk to and sing to your baby.